ASDSE/thermosimfit/README.md

 # thermoSimFit

-GUI Simulation and fitting tools for thermodynamic binding isotherms, based on Mathematica.
+GUI Simulation and Fitting tools for thermodynamic binding isotherms, based on Mathematica.

 ## Prerequisites